isauped/markdown-cv/index.md

 title: Bruno I. Pedrosa
 ---
 # Bruno Pedrosa
-I am a dedicated programmer with more than ten years of experience in developing customised applications for a wide range of clients.
-I pride myself as being someone with excellent interpersonal skills, who can build relationships with people around me easily.
-As a software engineer, I am proficient in a broad spectrum of technologies and languages.
+With over a decade of experience in developing customised applications for a wide range of clients.
+I pride myself as being someone with excellent interpersonal skills, who can build strong relationships with clients, colleagues, and stakeholders.
+As a software engineer, I am proficient in a broad range of technologies and languages.
 With my creativity, problem-solving and technical skills, I love helping people to find efficient solutions.

 <div id="webaddress">
 <a href="bruno.isau.pedrosa@gmail.com">bruno.isau.pedrosa@gmail.com</a>